 Our future success depends to a significant degree on the skills, experience and efforts of our executive officers, our merchant team and other key personnel.
 The unexpected loss of services of any of our executive officers or senior members of our merchant team could materially adversely affect our business and operations.
 Competition for skilled and experienced management in the retail industry is intense, and our future success will also depend on our ability to attract and retain qualified personnel, including our merchant team, which is responsible for purchasing and negotiating the terms of our merchandise.
-Failure to attract and retain new qualified personnel could have a material adverse effect on our business, financial condition and results of operations.
+Failure to attract and retain new qualified personnel could have a material adverse effect on our business, financial condition, and results of operations.

-If we are unable to attract, train and retain highly qualified managerial personnel and sales associates in our stores and our distribution centers, our sales, financial performance and business operations may be materially adversely affected.
+If we are unable to attract, train, and retain highly qualified managerial personnel and sales associates in our stores and our distribution centers, our sales, financial performance, and business operations may be materially adversely affected.

 We focus on providing our customers with a memorable and engaging shopping experience.
-To grow our operations and meet the needs and expectations of our customers, we must attract, train and retain a large number of highly qualified store management personnel and sales associates, while controlling labor costs.
-Our ability to control labor costs is subject to numerous external factors and compliance with regulatory structures, including competition for and availability of qualified personnel in a given market, unemployment levels within those markets, governmental regulatory bodies such as the Equal Employment Opportunity Commission and the National Labor Relations Board, prevailing wage rates and wage and hour laws, minimum wage laws, the impact of legislation governing labor and employee relations or benefits, such as the Affordable Care Act, health insurance costs and our ability to maintain good relations with our associates.
+To grow our operations and meet the needs and expectations of our customers, we must attract, train, and retain a large number of highly qualified store management personnel and sales associates, while controlling labor costs.
+Our ability to control labor costs is subject to numerous external factors and compliance with regulatory structures, including competition for and availability of qualified personnel in a given market, unemployment levels within those markets, governmental regulatory bodies such as the Equal Employment Opportunity Commission ("EEOC") and the National Labor Relations Board ("NLRB"), prevailing wage rates and wage and hour laws, minimum wage laws, the impact of legislation governing labor and employee relations or benefits, such as the Affordable Care Act ("ACA"), health insurance costs, healthcare costs, including those related to COVID-19 or other potential pandemics or disease outbreaks and related testing and vaccination costs, and our ability to maintain good relations with our associates.
 We compete with other retail businesses for many of our store management personnel and sales associates in hourly and part-time positions.
 These positions have had historically high turnover rates, which can lead to increased training and retention costs.
 We also rely on associates in our distribution centers to ensure the efficient processing and delivery of products from our suppliers to our stores.
-If we are unable to attract and retain quality associates, and other management personnel, or fail to comply with the regulations and laws impacting personnel, it could have a material adverse effect on our business, financial condition and results of operations.
+If we are unable to attract and retain quality associates, and other management personnel, fail to comply with the regulations and laws impacting personnel, or have difficulty accurately predicting employee-related costs, including healthcare costs, and establishing accurate budgetary reserves for such costs, it could have a material adverse effect on our business, financial condition, and results of operations.

-Our success depends on our marketing, advertising and promotional efforts.
-If we are unable to implement them successfully, or if our competitors are more effective than we are, it could have a material adverse effect on our business, financial condition and results of operations.
+Our success depends on our marketing, advertising, and promotional efforts.
+If we are unable to implement them successfully, or if our competitors are more effective than we are, it could have a material adverse effect on our business, financial condition, and results of operations.